-Similarly, another of the priorities for the 2021 Budget is "supporting the transition to a climate-resilient, sustainable and low-emissions economy", and we cannot see how military spending does anything to assist with this goal either.
+Similarly, another of the objectives for the 2022 Budget is "supporting the transition to a climate-resilient, sustainable and low-emissions economy", 6 and we cannot see how military spending does anything to assist with this goal either.
 As with social and economic justice, military spending simply diverts resources that could be put to far better use to progress environmental and climate justice - the Just Transition objective could only benefit from a reduction in military spending.